6 Japanese Interview Tips That Will Help You Get The Job

 3. Be prepared to answer typical Japanese interview questions

-The first question you will always get is some version of “please introduce yourself,” most commonly:
+The first question you will always get is some version of:

 The key vocabulary here is 自己紹介.
 Regardless of how the question is asked, just listen out for this vocabulary.
 When you hear it you will know that you need to introduce yourself.

-Keep it brief, don’t go into too much detail.
+Keep your introduction brief, don’t go into too much detail.
 Keep in mind that this, along with anything else you say during a Japanese interview, should at least be in the polite form.

 Knowledge about the company